JervenBolleman/hashpan/README.md

 > * for each hacker PAN
 >     * extract the IIN prefix
 >     * Eliminate duplicates
->     * walk through on billion possible accounts
+>     * for all one billion possible accounts
 >         * create a card number with a luhn check digit
 >         * hash it
 >         * check against the list of hashes